holaphil/amazing-maple-e08ae/src/pages/portfolio/index.md

 ---
 title: Work
 subtitle: >-
-  Over the past 20+ years, I've worked with the following startups and large organizations helping them identify, build, and bring new ideas into the market.
+  Whether advancing the quality of existing products or bringing new products/ideas into the market, the following is a list startups and large organizations I've worked with over my 20+ year career in product design, marketing and management.
 layout_style: tiles
 seo:
   title: Phil Thomas DiGiulio / Work